safe-research/shadowlings/README.md

 # Shadowlings

-_**:warning: Disclaimer: This repository contains unaudited code and is for demonstration purposes only, use at your own risk :warning:**_
+> [!WARNING]
+> Code in this repository is not audited and may contain serious security holes.
+> Use at your own risk.

 We want privacy!
 We want recoverability!
 And Shadowlings gives that to us and pushes the freedom to transact to a new level.

-Shadowlings generates unique and disposable deposit addresses that appear to be clean EOAs but are supercharged using EIP-3074 and ERC-4337.
+Shadowlings generates unique and disposable deposit addresses that appear to be clean EOAs but are supercharged using EIP-7702 and ERC-4337.
 Additionally these deposit addresses can be connected to your existing account without doxing yourself using the power of Zero Knowledge.
 With that you can utilize recoverability mechanisms of an existing smart account and don’t have to worry